Cacao vs. cocoa – is there a difference and is one healthier than the other?

 Read your labels carefully and look for the following:

 - Type of sweetener: Not only should you choose chocolate with low sugar content, but you should also look at what form of sugar it contains.
 Honey is sometimes used to sweeten raw chocolate products, which is far better than refined sugar.
 Many so-called “sugar-free” chocolates, in fact, contain agave which is up to 90 percent fructose.
-Fructose will reverse some of the positive benefits of chocolate.
-For example, fructose breaks down into a variety of waste products that are bad for your body, one of which is uric acid, and uric acid drives up your blood pressure.
+Fructose (usually as high fructose corn syrup) will reverse some of the positive benefits of chocolate.
+For example, HFCS breaks down into a variety of waste products that are bad for your body, one of which is uric acid, and uric acid drives up your blood pressure.
 Strictly avoid cocoa powders that contain harmful aspartame (some Nestle & Ovaltine drinks).

 The bottom line?
 It’s best to make your own chocolate which is quite easy and very healthy if you just follow a few guidelines.
-Here are some tried and true recipes we make in our home:
+You can use cocoa powder and cacao powder interchangeably in baking recipes, smoothies, chocolate mousse, oatmeal, cookies, homemade raw treats, or even stir them into your coffee for a homemade mocha.
+Here are more tried and true recipes we make in our home:

 - Best Ever Homemade Chocolate Bonbons~ Actually Good For You